Nineveh Plain Protection Units: Activities

-In May 2016, NPU participated in fighting at Tesqopa along with Peshmerga forces.
+In May 2016, NPU participated in fighting at Tesqopa along with Peshmerga forces in order to capture the town from ISIS.

 In September 2016, NPU soldiers repelled an ISIL effort to retake Tesqopa.

 Also in September 2016, NPU liberated the Shabak village of Badanah from ISIL, with the support of international coalition airstrikes.

 In October 2016, NPU, alongside Iraqi Army forces liberated the Town of Bartella from ISIL.

 On the 19th of October, 2016, NPU and the Iraqi Army liberated the Town of Bakhdida from ISIL.
 They currently run the security profile of the town and protected the town during its first Christmas mass in two years.

 In December 2016 Jameel al-Jameel, a member of the Nineveh Plains Protection Units claimed that Kurdish soldiers at checkpoints were interrogating and preventing Assyrian NPU soldiers and civilians seeking to enter the Nineveh Plain.

 In July 2017, NPU was involved in clashes with the Babylon Brigades, led by Rayan al-Kildani.
 Two days prior to the incident, NPU captured 6 members of the Babylon Brigades on allegations of stealing ancient artefacts from Mar Behnam Monastery.
 Babylon Brigades have since been expelled by the Iraqi Prime Minister Office & PMU High Command from all of Hamdaniya District.
 NPU has taken control of Mar Behnam Monastery.

 In December 2018, the Iraqi Government provided funding to the NPU to recruit another 100 troops.

+Following the Iraqi elections in 2021, the NPU was reorganized into a sub-unit of the Babylon Brigade, despite protests from the local population.
+In 2023, the NPU submitted a request for the restoration of its previous status as a Tribal Mobilization Force under the Nineveh Operations Command.
+However, this was met with retaliation from the Babylon Brigade at the March 14th separation negotiations and the seizure of seven NPU soldiers, sparking further protests among the residents of Qaraqosh.